AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 1. Navigate to the `ui.frontend` module and create the following folder: `src/main/webpack/components/commerce/App`

--   Create `config.js` file with the below content
+1. Create a `config.js` file with the following content:

     ```javascript